wp-plugins/planyo-online-reservation-system/readme.txt

 * You can add language choice and availability preview to the reservation form
 * You can now define your own templates for the resource list, resource details and reservation form pages.
 Now Planyo can present your resources in ANY imaginable way
 * The module is now SEO-friendly.
 The resource list and resource details pages will be indexed by Google and other search engines.

+= 1.5 =
+* No more difficult set-up.
+You now embed planyo by using the [planyo] shortcode in any article
+* Planyo now works with both jQuery and mootools libraries so you can choose the one that you already use on your site
+* Special mobile WebApp version for mobile devices, such as iPhone or Android